geeksteam/CodeRules/Apiary/Readme.md

 ## Hooks

 ### Hook files
-Dredd hook files must be inside feature directory and named `dredd_hooks.py`.
+Global hooks placed inside `/_hooks` directory.
-Global hooks placed inside `/dredd_hooks` directory.
+Hook files inside feature directory must be named `feature-name_hooks.py`.

 ### Hook's tests naming and status code
 Tests that using hooks must have `@Hook` prefix to its name to indicate this in Apiary tests lists.